5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Grab your magnetic spice jars

-Place the lid of the magnetic spice jar face-up on your work surface.
-Position the lamp socket on top and trace around it with a marker.
+Place the jar lid flat on your work surface.
+Set the lamp socket on top and trace its outline with a marker.

 Position the lamp socket on top and trace around it with a marker